Deesingh92/MSP2-SportsQuiz2023/README.md

 #### Ubuntu

-Humanist Sans-Serif Design: "Ubuntu" is a humanist sans-serif font, which means it has a balanced and approachable design.
-This can contribute to a friendly and welcoming atmosphere on your website, making it more user-friendly.
+- Humanist Sans-Serif Design: "Ubuntu" is a humanist sans-serif font, which means it has a balanced and approachable design.
+This can contribute to a friendly and welcoming atmosphere on my website, making it more user-friendly.

-Readability: The font's design prioritizes readability, making it a suitable choice for body text and content-heavy sections of your website.
+- Readability: The font's design prioritizes readability, making it a suitable choice for body text and content-heavy sections of your website.
 Users can easily read and understand the text, which is essential for a quiz website where information is key.

-Neutral Aesthetic: "Ubuntu" has a neutral and unobtrusive aesthetic.
-It doesn't draw excessive attention to itself, allowing users to focus on the content and functionality of your website, such as the quiz questions and answers.
+- Neutral Aesthetic: "Ubuntu" has a neutral and unobtrusive aesthetic.
+It doesn't draw excessive attention to itself, allowing users to focus on the content and functionality of my website, such as the quiz questions and answers.

-Versatility: "Ubuntu" is a versatile font that works well in various design contexts.
+- Versatility: "Ubuntu" is a versatile font that works well in various design contexts.
 It can be used for both headings and body text, maintaining a consistent typography style throughout your website.

-Accessibility: Accessibility is a critical consideration in web design.
+- Accessibility: Accessibility is a critical consideration in web design.
 "Ubuntu" offers good legibility and readability, which is important for users with visual impairments or reading difficulties.

-International Support: "Ubuntu" supports multiple languages and character sets, making it suitable for a global audience.
-If your website caters to users from diverse linguistic backgrounds, this font choice can be advantageous.
+- International Support: "Ubuntu" supports multiple languages and character sets, making it suitable for a global audience.
+If my website caters to users from diverse linguistic backgrounds, this font choice can be advantageous.

-Modern and Open Source: "Ubuntu" is a modern and open-source font, aligning with the principles of accessibility and inclusivity.
+- Modern and Open Source: "Ubuntu" is a modern and open-source font, aligning with the principles of accessibility and inclusivity.
 It's freely available and widely supported, making it accessible to web designers and developers.

-Web Compatibility: "Ubuntu" is a web-safe font, meaning it's well-supported by most web browsers and devices, ensuring consistent display for your users.
+- Web Compatibility: "Ubuntu" is a web-safe font, meaning it's well-supported by most web browsers and devices, ensuring consistent display for your users.

-Consistency: Maintaining consistent typography across your website enhances its visual coherence and professionalism.
+- Consistency: Maintaining consistent typography across my website enhances its visual coherence and professionalism.
 "Ubuntu" can help you achieve this consistency.

-Personal Preference: Ultimately, font choices can also be influenced by personal preference and the overall aesthetic you wish to create for your website.
+- Personal Preference: Ultimately, font choices can also be influenced by personal preference and the overall aesthetic you wish to create for your website.
 If "Ubuntu" aligns with your vision, it can be a suitable choice.

-The decision to use the "Ubuntu" font should align with your website's design goals and the user experience you want to provide.
+- The decision to use the "Ubuntu" font should align with the website's design goals and the user experience I wanted to provide.
 It's a practical and readable option that can contribute to a positive and user-friendly design.

-Humanist Sans-Serif Design: I appreciate that "Ubuntu" has a humanist sans-serif design, which gives it a balanced and friendly appearance.
+- Humanist Sans-Serif Design: I appreciate that "Ubuntu" has a humanist sans-serif design, which gives it a balanced and friendly appearance.
 This design choice contributes to a welcoming atmosphere on my website.

 ### Imagery